18F/eng-hiring/_pages/pre-work/backend.md

 - As mentioned above, please submit code written in Python, Ruby, JavaScript, or Go (or contact us for a special arrangement).

-- It should be short, no longer than 1,000 lines (shorter is OK!), and stand- alone (i.e. shouldn't require any dependencies that aren't common in the language you've used).
+- It should be short, no longer than 1,000 lines (shorter is OK!), and stand-alone.

-- It should be code someone familiar with your chosen language can run (without any major dependencies), and you should include instructions on how to run it.
+- It should be code someone familiar with your chosen language can easily run, and you should include instructions on how to run it.

 - Your sample must included tests instructions on how to run those tests.